-Through these summer courses, you will earn credit toward your first year of studies, allowing you to reduce your courseload for the Fall or take an elective.
+By taking one of these summer courses, you will earn credit toward your first year of studies, allowing you to reduce your course load for the Fall or take an elective.

-Completion of APS162 or APS164 in the summer will count toward your 2020 Fall Term average.
+Completion of APS162 or APS164 in the summer will count toward your 2022 Fall Term average and GPA.

 Things to consider: